Runware/sdk-js/readme.md

 **Added or Changed**

-- Added inputs object (image, audio, video, masks) to videoInference
+- Added inputs object to videoInference

 ### - v1.1.46